 Who says undergoing physical rehabilitation has to be discouraging?
 In the following posts we will share the most inspiring stories of patients who found the opposite to be true - their experiences only fired up their competitive spirits.
 What's their secret?? read to the end and find out

-The story of Kittie Weston-Knauer: the 70 year old BMX bike racer who had retuned racing after having a double hip and double knee replacement.
+The story of Kittie Weston-Knauer: the 70-year-old BMX bike racer who had returned racing after having a double hip and double knee replacement.

-Frustration: About seven years ago, after 20 years of bike racing, the pain in Kitties knees and hips started to become more and more unbearable, Kittie got feared to be sidelined by that pain.
+Frustration: About seven years ago, after 20 years of bike racing, the pain in Kittie's knees and hips started to become more and more unbearable, Kittie got feared for being sidelined by that pain.
 She was struggling to walk.
 Even sleeping became uncomfortable.
 After multiple MRIs, it was clear she needed hip and knee replacements — on both sides.
 When she told the doctors she was 63 and wanting to get back to bike racing as soon as possible, they told her she was too old to race and needed to stop competing.
-Finally she found a surgeon who was committed to helping her get back to racing, with as little downtime as possible.
+Finally, she found a surgeon who was committed to helping her get back to racing, with as little downtime as possible.